Do heat guns smell

 Industrial heat guns are heavy-duty tools designed for high-demand applications.
 They are usually larger, more powerful, and built to withstand harsh working conditions.
 Industrial heat guns often have additional features such as temperature control, airflow adjustment, and multiple nozzles for different purposes.

-See also Best heat gun for chocolate
+See also Best heat gun for automotive work

 4. Cordless Heat Guns